rohitaragde/CS544-Quic-Chat-Main/readme.md

 **Working with a Cloud-Based Git System**: Our project is managed using GitHub, with regular commits and proper version control.

+**Design Excellence**: We strive for high code quality with clear documentation, maintainability, and a clean project structure.
+The code is modular, well-documented, and follows best practices, making it easy to understand and extend

 **A Short Video Demo Presentation Link**:

 **Configuration & Implementation**